Statistical physics of learning in high-dimensional chaotic systems: A simple high-dimensional chaotic system

 \section{A simple high-dimensional chaotic system}

-The simplest model of a recurrent neural network is defined by a set of $N$ neurons identified by an index $i=1,\ldots, N$.
+The simplest model of a recurrent neural network (RNN) is defined by a set of $N$ neurons identified by an index $i=1,\ldots, N$.
 The state of each neuron is described by two variables, its membrane potential $x_i$ and its firing rate $r_i$.
 The firing rate is in general a non-linear function of the membrane potential, typically $r_i=\tanh (x_i)$.
 The dynamics of the network is described by a set of ordinary differential equations \beq \dot x_i(t) = -x_i(t) +\frac{g}{\sqrt N}\sum_{j(\neq i)} J_i^j r_j(t) + H_i(t), \eeq where the dot denotes the derivative with respect to time.
 Here, the matrix $J_i^j$ describes the interactions between different neurons.
 Most importantly, this matrix is not supposed to be symmetric and therefore we will assume that $J^j_i\neq J_j^i$.
 Finally, $H_i(t)$ models some input current in neuron $i$.
 The model in Eq.~\eqref{oldRNN} has been studied extensively in the past, especially when the synaptic coupling matrix $J$ is thrown at random and fixed.
 In the simplest setting, one can assume that $J_i^j$ are just independent Gaussian random variables with zero mean and unit variance.
 The control parameter $g$ describes the strength of the random interactions between neurons.
 In the absence of the external current $H_i$ and for $g=0$, the dynamics of the network is described by a single stable attractor where $x_i=0$ for all $i=1,\ldots, N$, meaning that all neurons are at rest.
 This attractor becomes unstable under linear perturbations as soon as $g>g_c$, where $g_c=1$.
 In this case, the dynamics of the network is chaotic and the transition to chaos has been studied extensively in the past, see the pioneering work by Sompolinsky, Crisanti and Sommers \cite{sompolinsky1988chaos} who developed the dynamical mean field theory for Eq.~\eqref{oldRNN}.
-In this chaotic phase, it has been shown that the neural network can be trained \cite{sussillo2009generating, sussillo2009learning} and therefore we will focus mainly on this phase in the following.
+In this chaotic phase, it has been shown in \cite{sussillo2009generating, sussillo2009learning} through numerical simulations on a finite system that the neural network can be efficiently trained.
+Therefore in the following, we will mainly focus on the properties of the chaotic phase.